Who We Are

 James S. McDonnell Jr. (1899-1980): Aviation and Aerospace Pioneer

 James Smith McDonnell Jr., affectionately known as “Mr. Mac,” was a pioneering aerospace industrialist whose vision shaped twentieth-century aviation and space exploration.
 Born on April 9, 1899, in Denver, Colorado, and raised in central Arkansas, McDonnell developed an early passion for engineering and innovation.
+After graduating from Princeton University with honors in physics and earning a master’s degree in aeronautical engineering from MIT, McDonnell served briefly as an aviation cadet.

 In 1939, McDonnell founded McDonnell Aircraft Corporation in St. Louis, strategically located in the American Midwest as war loomed.
 During World War II, the company produced airplane parts to support the war effort.
 After the war, McDonnell Aircraft became an innovator for the United States Armed Forces, notably developing the Navy’s first carrier-based jet fighter.